Fraud and Misrepresentation Lawsuits in Michigan

 In Michigan, fraud can be governed by a six-year statute of limitations when it occurs within a contract, or three years if it is fraud accomplished wholly apart from contract.
 In addition, if the circumstances of the fraud are concealed and unknown to the victim, the statute of limitations may not run until the victim knows or could have known that fraud occurred.

-Call Seikaly and Stewart for a No-Obligation Consultation
+Call Seikaly, Stewart & Bennett for a No-Obligation Consultation

 Damages that flow naturally and foreseeably from the fraud are recoverable.
 Typically, this is limited to economic damages, but in clear cases, exemplary – or emotional – damages may be awarded in Michigan.
 If you believe you are the victim of fraud or misrepresentation, it is in your best interest to obtain a well-versed Michigan fraud attorney immediately.
-Arrange your no-obligation consultation with the Michigan fraud lawyers at Seikaly and Stewart by calling PHONE NUMBER or filling out our contact form.
+Arrange your no-obligation consultation with the Michigan fraud lawyers at Seikaly, Stewart & Bennett by calling the phone number or filling out our contact form.